leaozim/42-course--Libft/README.md

  <tr>
    <td><a href="https://github.com/leaozim/Libft/blob/main/srcs/ft_memcpy.c">ft_memcpy</a></td>
-  <td>assign each character of src pointer to dest pointer as counter is less than the size, and returns the dest pointer.</td>
+  <td>Assign each character of src pointer to dest pointer as counter is less than the size, and returns the dest pointer.</td>
  </tr>

   <tr>